-Sigma Metals, Inc ("Sigma"): Several former vendors to Sigma had commenced or threatened to commence legal action against Sigma seeking to recover amounts owed to them.
-All of these vendors have settled except for one that is still deciding whether to commence litigation seeking the recovery of approximately \$71,000.
+Sigma Metals, Inc ("Sigma"): Several former vendors to Sigma had commenced legal action against Sigma seeking to recover amounts owed to them.
+All of these have been settled except for one that is still deciding to commence litigation seeking the recovery of approximately \$71,000.
 Settlement discussions have commenced with this vendor but there is not yet a definitive resolution.
-Such amount is included in accounts payable and accrued expenses at September 30, 2012 and December 31, 2011.
+Such amount is included in accounts payable and accrued expenses at June 30, 2012 and December 31, 2011.